TT-Industry/pineapplehub/doc.md

 ## ❗ Known issues

-For images with more than one pineapple, only **the largest one** will be recognized.
+- For images with more than one pineapple, only **the largest one** will be recognized
+- Sometimes the UI may be blocked
+- The app will not work under extremely slow network (see [#6](https://git.bigdick.live/ysun/pineapplehub/issues/6))